PatheticExchange/PatheticExchange/index.md

 ## Introduction

-There is a huge effort underway to discourage bitcoiners from using bitcoin privately, specifically discourage use of CoinJoin software.
+There is a huge effort underway to discourage bitcoiners from using bitcoin privately, specifically discouraging the use of CoinJoin software.

 This is a coordinated effort which involves many large exchanges, analytics companies and sell out bitcoiners.